xpack/web-jekyll/pages/xbb/prerequisites.md

 ## Docker

 A **recent Docker** is necessary.
-If your distribution has one, it can be used, but generally it is recommended to update to the latest stable available directly from Docker.
+If your distribution has one, probably it can be used, but generally it is recommended to update to the latest stable available directly from docker.com.

 For **any GNU/Linux** distribution, follow the [specific instructions](https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/#install-using-the-repository).